micmejia/bible-dump/NKJV/Genesis/Gen 22.md

 Then on the third day Abraham lifted his eyes and saw the place afar off.

 ###### 5
-And Abraham said to his young men, "Stay here with the donkey; the [^a]lad and I will go yonder and worship, and we will come back to you."
+And Abraham said to his young men, "Stay here with the donkey; the lad and I will go yonder and worship, and we will come back to you."

 ###### 6
 So Abraham took the wood of the burnt offering and laid _it_ on Isaac his son; and he took the fire in his hand, and a knife, and the two of them went together.

 ###### 7
 But Isaac spoke to Abraham his father and said, "My father!"
 And he said, "Here I am, my son."
-Then he said, "Look, the fire and the wood, but where _is_ the [^b]lamb for a burnt offering?"
+Then he said, "Look, the fire and the wood, but where _is_ the lamb for a burnt offering?"

 ###### 8
 And Abraham said, "My son, God will provide for Himself the lamb for a burnt offering."
 So the two of them went together.